WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 #### Parameters for remote hive agents only

 * **`--host`** The host where the remote hive agent will be deployed.
 * **`--port`** The port for the remote hive agent to use on the remote host.
-Default is `5052`.
 This port is used to communicate with the local LiveData Migrator server.
+* **`--no-ssl`** [TLS/SSL encryption and certificate authentication](./configuration-hvm.md#tlsssl-certificates) is enabled by default between LiveData Migrator and the remote agent.
+Use this parameter to disable it.

 ##### Parameters for automated deployment